Kimbohlovette/Trivia/README.md

 - Run move into the backend directory by running the `cd backend` provided you are in the Trivia directory

+- Create a virtual environment for your backend project by running the following command

+    `python3 -m venv venv`

+- Activate the virtual environment by running

+    `source venv/bin/activate`

 - Run `pip3 install -r requirements.txt` to install all dependencies for the backend.

 - In order to setup the postgresql database in your system,